-Prior to becoming a therapist, Lindsay worked with children in foster care at a non-profit child welfare organization as well as a High School in NC.
-She loves seeing kids and adolescents grow in confidence, character, and creativity.
-Lindsay is warm, light-hearted, patient and encouraging.
+Prior to becoming a therapist, Lindsay worked with adolescents, teens and families in foster care at Crossnore, a non-profit child welfare organization supporting individuals in crisis.
+She also completed a clinical internship at Watauga High School in North Carolina.
+There, she provided counseling and support to students and families.
+She loves seeing kids grow in confidence, character, and creativity.
+Lindsay is warm, light-hearted, patient, and encouraging.
 She instantly creates a safe place for healing & growing.

 In her free time, Lindsay loves laughing with friends and family, spending time outdoors, and snuggling with her pup, Ziggy.
 She also is a “foodie” and loves exploring the tastes and flavors of new restaurants.

 To book an appointment, call (847) 919-9096 ext.
 1 or email firstname.lastname@example.org.